desnyki/aww/README.md

 # aww

-This app downloads reddit posts from /r/aww and dispalys them in a list using the repository pattern.
+This app downloads reddit posts from /r/aww and displays them in a list using the repository pattern.

 <img src="https://i.imgur.com/cuprkZR.jpg" width="360" height="640">